yahiafarghaly/myblog/yocto/create-a-simple-server-using-apache2.md

 ```sh
 $ mkdir released-packages/i386 released-packages/amd64 -p
 ```
+Now, if you type in your browser http://156.xxx.xxx.xxx/my-repo/ , it will show you the *released-packages* directory we just created.

 In the next post, I will explain how to [make a deb package](create-a-deb-package-file.md) from a binary file.